 - Cons: Concrete needs to be textured through brushing or stamping in order to make it slip-resistant.
 The addition of aggregate can also enhance its slip-resistance.

 - Pros: Brick is a timeless material, known for its durability and easy installation properties.
 It comes in various colors, terra cotta being the most popular.

-- Pros: Pavers are affordable and, if installed properly, could last a long time.
-It is easy to repair a damaged paver.
-Just simply take out the damaged piece and replace with a new one.
+- Pros: Pavers are affordable and, if installed properly, can last a long time.
+It is also easy to repair a damaged paver: simply take out the damaged piece and replace with a new one.
 Interlocking pavers are frost-proof according to manufacturers.

-- Pros: There is a wide range of wood varieties to choose from.
-Design options are also versatile with a wooden deck.
+- Pros: There is a wide range of wood varieties to choose from and design options are versatile with a wooden deck.
 They are also a popular environment-friendly option.

 - Pros: There is a wide selection of stone shapes and sizes to choose from.
 It can be used raw and rough but it can also be flattened a bit for a more level surface.

-- Cons: Stone is not available everywhere so it might need to be shipped in from another state, raising costs to an expensive level.
+- Cons: Stone is not available everywhere so it might need to be shipped in from another state, raising costs.

 - Cons: Tile has a smooth surface, making it very slippery when wet.
+This can be dangerous.
 It is important to find unglazed types or to seal the tile with a sealer mixed with an abrasive.

 - Pros: It looks like real grass in all its green glory and it stays that way forever.
 It requires minimal cleaning and it helps conserve water since it does not require it.

 - Cons: It is important to choose an artificial turf product carefully.
 Ask about what it is made of, making sure that there are no harmful ingredients included as it can be dangerous for pets and children if ingested.